 Appointments have included serving on the Executive Committee of Centinela Hospital where he was Chairman of their Peer Review Committee and on the Physician Quality Committee for LA Care Health Plan.
 Dr. Brooks is past president of the Golden State (CA) Medical Association and past president of the Miller-Lawrence Medical and Dental Society.
 In 2019, he was elected to the office of the President of the National Medical Association.

 Dr. Brooks holds a degree in chemistry from Morehouse College and a medical degree from Howard University.

 Vice President, Programs

-Dana Knoll, is the Vice President of Programs at the Watts Healthcare Corporation; she was previously Vice President of Administrative Operations.
-After completing a Fellowship at Johns Hopkins University School of Public Health.
-Ms. Knoll worked as Clinic Manager for Drew Health Foundation in northern California, as a Manager at UHP Healthcare in southern California, a Project Director at Children’s Hospital of Orange County and a Project Director at the Community Clinic Association of Los Angeles County.
+Dana Knoll, is currently the Vice President of Programs at the Watts Healthcare Corporation after having previously served as Vice President of Administrative Operations from 2014 to 2019.
+After completing a Fellowship at Johns Hopkins University School of Public Health, Ms. Knoll worked as Clinic Manager for Drew Health Foundation in northern California, as a Manager at UHP Healthcare in southern California, a Project Director at Children’s Hospital of Orange County and a Project Director at the Community Clinic Association of Los Angeles County.
 She joined Watts Healthcare in 2007.